 Market Trend and Outlook

 Brazil’s economy has been surprisingly resilient this year.
-Deloitte states: “Inflation-adjusted wages continue to grow at a relatively rapid clip as consumer price growth slowed.
-More recently, the labor market has tightened, and consumer confidence has soared.
+Deloitte states: “Inflation-adjusted wages continue to grow relatively rapidly as consumer price growth slowed.
+The labor market has recently tightened, and consumer confidence has soared.
 As a result, consumer spending is growing at a respectable rate.
 Pushing inflation lower will be more challenging from here.
 A lack of improvement on the inflation front will likely restrain consumer spending as real wage growth and interest-rate cuts slow.”

 Medium-Term Market Trend